-★, ★ Create X/Y Support Line.
+Create X/Y Support Line.
 You use these tools to create a new support line manually.
-Clicking on the Create X Support Line ★ will create a support line that has been designated in the X-direction.
-Clicking on the Create Y Support Line ★ will create a support line that has been designated in the Y-direction.
-In most instances the Dynamic Editor or Support Line Wizard ★ will be simpler and faster to use.
+Clicking on the Create X Support Line will create a support line that has been designated in the X-direction.
+Clicking on the Create Y Support Line will create a support line that has been designated in the Y-direction.
+In most instances the Dynamic Editor or Support Line Wizard will be simpler and faster to use.
 Generally, it is recommended to use the Dynamic Editor or the Support Line Wizard and edit the support line they create, if needed.
-Use of the Support Line Wizard is described later in this section.
-Use of the Dynamic Editor is outline in the ADAPT-Builder 2019 New Features Supplement manual.
+Use of the Support Line Wizard and edit the support line that in ADAPT-Builder 2019 New Features Supplement Manual.
+Note that in ADAPT-Builder 20 new features for creating middle strips have been added to the support line Dynamic Editor.
+For more information on the new middle strip features please refer to the ADAPT-Builder 20 New Features Supplement Manual.

 The program no longer requires a support line to end at a slab edge or splitter.
 The support line can end at any arbitrary location and the program will use the end point as the end tributary boundary for the design strip.
-The support line can start, or terminate at another support line.
-The use of splitters are discussed later in this section.
+The support line can start or terminate at another support line.
+The use of splitters is discussed later in this section.
 You draw the support line manually using the mouse.
 Each support line is drawn by clicking from slab edge to each support along a chosen line to the other slab edge, using the Snapping tools to facilitate correct placement.
 The program uses each support line to define the following design parameters:

 The number of spans in the design strip.
 A span is the support line segment between two insertion points.
-If an end insertion point does not correspond to a support location then the span defines a cantilever.
+If an end insertion point does not correspond to a support location, then the span defines a cantilever.